letelescope/ascom-flat-panel/README.md

    ========== Build s’est terminée à 14:12 et a duré 10,405 secondes ==========
    ```

 3) The first time you compile the server you must "register it" on the ASCOM plateform.
-Open a c"elevated" ommand prompt (with admin priviledges) at the folder where the local server executable is located.
+Open an "elevated" command prompt (with admin priviledges) at the folder where the local server executable is located.
 Run the local server exe with the /regserver parameter which will create the entry that appears in the ASCOM Chooser.

    ``` console
    .\ASCOM.LeTelescopeFFFPV1.exe /regserver